 Source: European Sea Ports Organisation (2020).ESPO Environmental Report 2020.
 Brussels: ESPO.

-These priorities have shifted with climate change emerging as the epicenter; this was the tenth environmental priority in 2017 to become the second priority for ports in 2020.
+These priorities have shifted with climate change emerging as the epicenter.
+It was the tenth environmental priority in 2017 and became the second priority for ports in 2020.
 There is an apparent increase in the number of ports facing operational challenges due to climate change.
 Thus, they are interested in monitoring these trends to strengthen the resilience of their existing infrastructure to adapt to climate change and take it into consideration when planning the development of their future infrastructure projects.